-Smart Justice in Delaware means reducing the size of our prison population so that more resources can be devoted to high-quality programs that build communities and reduce the footprint of mass incarceration.
+Smart Justice in Delaware means reducing the size of our prison population so that more resources can be devoted to high-quality programs that build communities and reduce mass incarceration.

-Our aim is to educate the public about the staggering number of Delaware residents who have been adversely affected by the justice system and how that system disproportionately impacts people of color.
-Through public education, grassroots organizing, and legislative advocacy, we will challenge the system and create change for individuals, families, and communities.
+Our aim is to educate the public about the staggering number of Delaware residents — disproportionately people of color — who have been negatively impacted by the justice system.
+Through public education, grassroots organizing, and legislative advocacy, we're challenging the system and creating change for our communities.

 Our Priorities

-Our 2020 report on Delaware's broken probation system spurred the development and introduction of what is now Senate Substitute 2 for Senate Bill 4, sponsored by Senator Marie Pinkney, to assess people’s needs and provide support as they navigate the reentry process.
-The bill will:
+Our 2020 report on Delaware's broken probation system spurred the development and introduction of what is now Senate Substitute 2 for Senate Bill 4, sponsored by Sen. Marie Pinkney.
+The bill will assess people’s needs and provide support as they navigate the reentry process by:

 In 2019, the General Assembly passed another important expungement bill expanding access to second chances for adult Delawareans by creating adult expungement opportunities for most misdemeanors and felonies after a 3-7 year waiting period (depending on the underlying crime) without another conviction.